Can I inherit / pass on cancer through my genes?

 What sort of risk-reducing measures can be taken if I test positive?

-A preventative hysterectomy will be offered if you have Lynch syndrome.
+A preventative hysterectomy and/or regular surveillance through hysteroscopies and colonoscopies will be offered if you have Lynch Syndrome.

 Do you have a panel BRCA test?
 What does it include?